stackbit/stackbit-theme-libris/README.md

 [![Create with Stackbit](https://assets.stackbit.com/badge/create-with-stackbit.svg)](https://app.stackbit.com/create?theme=https://github.com/stackbithq/stackbit-theme-libris)

-## Stackbit Theme
-Convert into other static site generators.
-Connect with any headless CMS.
+## Converting into other Static Site Generators

-This theme is built using [Unibit](https://docs.stackbit.com/unibit) which enables [Stackbit](https://www.stackbit.com) to seamlessly convert it to other static site generators like Gatsby/Hugo/Jekyll etc. It includes a [stackbit.yaml](https://docs.stackbit.com/content-model/stackbit-yml/) content model that automatically connects to headless CMS like Contentful/DatoCMS/Forestry/NetlifyCMS etc.
+This theme is built using [Unibit](https://docs.stackbit.com/unibit) which is a superset of popular static site generators.
+[Import](https://app.stackbit.com/create?theme=https://github.com/stackbithq/stackbit-theme-libris) to seamlessly convert it to other static site generators like Gatsby/Hugo/Jekyll etc.

+## Connect any headless CMS in minutes

+This theme includes a [stackbit.yaml](https://docs.stackbit.com/content-model/stackbit-yml/) content model which maps it's content, front matter, data and layouts in a uniform way to various headless CMS.
+Automatically connect to headless CMS like Contentful/DatoCMS/Forestry/NetlifyCMS etc.

 ## Quickstart